|

 Session 7(C) addressing “Bringing Innovation to Health Care Systems in the MENA Region” panelists noted that policy makers take into consideration three factors; access, quality and cost, when it comes to reinventing the healthcare system in the MENA.
 This session viewed the role of innovation in collecting, managing and analyzing data, as well as evaluated the latest technological innovations allowing for more affordable, higher quality care in the MENA region.
 Panelists discussed the need for initiatives to empower primary care physicians and grow the scope of primary care centers by merging today’s technology into the healthcare system.
 The session also addressed AI in innovative sourcing to reduce cost, drug design and repurposing, target discovery, and efficiency in conducting clinical trials.
 Panelists emphasized on the importance of adopting innovative approaches to reduce costs, enhancing efficiency, and provide a positive alternative to current methods towards quality health care services.

 Additionally, an Exhibition showcasing innovations by local and regional enterprises was held on the sidelines of the two-day Conference presenting participants with first-hand examples of innovative ideas and products that inspire growth and job creation.
+Following the Conference, a MENA Council Board meeting was held to discuss the activities of the Council during the coming period, under the Chairmanship of AmCham Jordan.

 Conference Agenda: